-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х If yes, what is the minimum number of credits and the unit of measure?
-7 Credit Hours
+D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+Yes

+If yes, what is the minimum number of credits and the unit of measure?
+7 credit hours of college-level coursework

-D5 Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission

-Required of All Recommended Recommended Required of Some Not Required
+Item Required of Recommended Recommended Required of Not Required

-of All of Some
+All of All of Some Some

 High school transcript Х

-College transcript(s) Х
+College transcript(s) X

 Essay or personal Х

 statement

 Interview Х

-Standardized test scores Х
+Standardized test X

+scores

 Statement of good Х

 standing from prior

 institution(s)

-- D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of 2.00 transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants: If grade point average is less than 2.00, student may be admitted on probation.
+D6 If a minimum high school grade point average is required of transfer applicants, specify on a 4.0 scale: not required

+D7 If a minimum college grade point average is required of transfer applicants, specify on a 4.0 scale: 2.00

+D8 List any other application requirements specific to transfer applicants: If grade point average is less than 2.00, student may be admitted on probation.